fenago/katacoda-scenarios/apache-spark/apache-spark-joins-sql-operations/steps/10/text.md

 SUMMARY

 In this chapter we have looked at basics of Spark SQL.
-We have learned what is Spark SQL, why it is required and it’s architecture in detail.
+We have learned what is Spark SQL, why it is required and it's architecture in detail.
 In the labs, we have had our hands on creating a dataFrame, converting an RDD to dataFrame using the toDF method and StructType.
 We have then used SQL queries and dataFrame API to process data.